vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 todo: picture sturcture of this two repositories

 #### Setting up your repository on GitHub
 Github is going to play significant role in your blog.
 It stores your .md content files.
-We are even going to deploy the entire project onto GitHub, more about that in the next chapter.
+We are even going to deploy the entire project onto GitHub, more about that in the next step.

 The solution to store the content files I chose, includes the binaries as well.
 It simplifies the setup on a new computer.
 You just download your entire repository into the computer and you can build your project right away with just a one console command.